- Idealism and materialism

 Over the course of the 19th century, the worldview of idealism lost its positions to materialism, which interpreted the world as a mechanism that can be understood with the help of intellectual concepts.
 But attempts to reorganize society in line with materialistic intellectual theories led first to the disaster of French Revolution, and later to tens of millions of victims in socialist regimes.
 In opposition to these materialistic ideologies, the conservative ideology emerged spontaneously.
 In fact, two types of conservativism developed.
 Reactionary conservatism, which isn’t based on an understanding of the fundamental clash of ideas of the world of idealism and materialism, it simply means a slower advance of dangerous trends in Western civilization.
-If we look at what has happened to many of Western Europe’s so-called “conservative” parties, which have adopted major ideas of leftist multiculturalism over time, then we see that such “conservatism” cannot be the answer to the challenges of materialistic ideologies.
+If we look at what has happened to many of Western Europe’s so-called “conservative” parties, which have adopted major ideas of Neo-Bolshevism over time, then we see that such “conservatism” cannot be the answer to the challenges of materialistic ideologies.
 But if with conservatism we understand those higher aspects of reality that cannot be changed, which are independent of abstraction of human mind, then conservatism has a very strong base.
 Consequently, true conservatism is based on the worldview of idealism.
 At the same time, I have to stress upon that idealism does not mean naivety.
 Idealists are realists with regard to human nature: man is neither an angel, damaged by society, as the philosophy of Rousseau expressed, nor unredeemable creature.
 The idealist believes in a person’s ability to perfect oneself, but it is only possible when one participates in society and bases himself on higher cultural and ethical norms.

 4. Idealism and vitalism

 The Latvian philosopher, Pauls Jurevičs, even though he didn’t develop a systematised philosophical system, strived to combine these two seemingly contradictory philosophies – idealism and vitalism – into a new philosophy that I call dynamic idealism.
 If Bergson writes about “a being that seeks to realize itself in the world”, then Jurevičs finds this “being” in Plato’s philosophy of Demiurge (the Artisan), or God, who creates the world with the mediaton of Ideas.
 Ideal values manifests through matter and flesh, thus creating world in the image of God.
 Jurevičs in fact brings back in philosophy idea of german idealist philosophers Schelling and Hegel about the world as the realization of Logos trough history – Logos is not only the foundation of existance, but also life itself, that is creative and oriented towards advancement.
 If Marxists turned Hegel’s idealistic philosophy “on his head” by taking away its original – idealistic – nature, then through ideas of Jurevičs it finds its foundations in the spiritual values and its fulfillment in the vitality of nation.

 5. Dynamic idealism

 The struggle for the human soul between the worldview of idealism and materialism is the invisible front line throughout society and in each of us.
 Materialistic ideologies deny man his spiritual aspect, depriving the man the vertical dimension and seeking to convert him into a barbarian without a cultural dimension so he can be manipulated freely with.
 It also explains the degrading manifestations of materialistic mass culture, characterized by the denial of ideals, chaoss and ugliness.
 Materialism, seeking to deprive man of his spirituality, divides him as a whole, integrated being, degrading his intellectual and instinctive life, turning it against Life itself.
-The hatred of the leftist philosophy towards everything that seems normal for a healthy person’s mind is the most vivid proof of it.
+The hatred of the Neo-Bolsheviks towards everything that seems normal for a healthy person’s mind is the most vivid proof of it.